 Early Childhood Education - B.S.E.

 The Bachelor of Science in Early Childhood Education (BSE ECED) at Kent State University at Tuscarawas is a 2 + 2 program that focuses on professional preparation of teacher candidates.
 Course work focuses on the application of current theory, methods, and practices for the PreK-5th grade classroom.
-Students pursue a program of study that involves Kent Core requirements, college requirements, and a five semester block of early childhood education courses that are integrated with field and clinical experiences.
-The program includes two student teaching experiences: preschool (300 clock hours) and kindergarten/primary (400 clock hours).
-In the remaining blocks, students complete 546 additional field hours at the preschool, kindergarten and primary levels.
+Students pursue a program of study that involves Kent Core requirements, college requirements, and a six- semester block of early childhood education courses that are integrated with field and clinical experiences.
+The program includes two student teaching experiences: preschool (180 clock hours) and kindergarten/elementary (525 clock hours).
+In the remaining blocks, students complete approximately 500 additional field hours at the preschool, kindergarten, and primary levels.

-Kent State Tuscarawas provides high quality teaching, advising and mentoring to support students as they develop the needed skills to become effective educators in both school and non-school settings.
+Kent State Tuscarawas provides high quality teaching, advising, and mentoring to support students as they develop the needed skills to become effective educators in both school and non-school settings.
 Students who wish to pursue this degree must possess a commitment to valuing all children, regardless of ability or background.
 They must have the ability to work with diverse students and families as well as the surrounding community, providing quality educational experiences.

 Admission into the Bachelor of Science in Education (BSE) degree program is selective and requires successful completion of the Associate of Applied Science in Early Years Education and Care (AAS/EYEC).
-However, completion of the associate degree in Early Childhood Education does not guarantee admission into the last two years of the baccalaureate program.
-As part of an enrollment management plan, early childhood majors are admitted to the program on a selective basis.
+However, completion of the associate degree in Early Childhood Education Technology does not guarantee admission into the last two years of the baccalaureate program.
 Students seeking admission to this program must meet all professional requirements for admission to advanced study and have a minimum cumulative 2.75 GPA in all previous undergraduate coursework.
-Because of the instituted enrollment management plan, meeting the above requirements does not automatically provide students admittance to the early childhood education major.
-Faculty will select the most qualified applicants based upon the number of available student spaces, students' standardized test scores (Praxis I), essay, interview and cumulative GPA.
+Because of an instituted enrollment management plan, meeting the above requirements does not automatically provide students admittance to the early childhood education major.
+Faculty will select the most qualified applicants based upon the number of available student spaces, students' standardized test scores (Praxis I), essay, interview, and cumulative GPA.

 Students will need to discuss with their advisors during the first year of study the procedures associated with admission to advanced study and selective admission to the early childhood education program.
 Students transferring from another university should meet with an academic advisor at least one semester prior to transferring.